-“Lord if I know,” the man said.
+“Hell if I know,” the man said.
 “Just thought I’d offer, seeing as you’re the only one who’d even talk to me.”

 Turning the device all around in his hands, Lance noticed for the first time that someone had etched a swastika into the metal, just below where the gear protruded from the body.

-Nice, he thought.
+Suspicious, he thought.
 Maybe it’s a German war machine.

-Someone passed the alleyway, and the two men both looked up.
+Someone passed the alleyway, and the two men looked up.
 They must have seemed right stupid, Lance thought, standing there and gawking at some children’s toy.

 I could’ve told you that, Lance thought, but he gave the top dial a twist.

 With some protest, the corresponding digits began flipping around, like the cards on a Rolodex.
 They went from 2 7 4 to 2 7 5, then to 2 7 6; after a minute of rotating the top dial, Lance had made it to 2 8 0.
-He tested out the bottom dial, and successfully moved the lower digits.
+He tested out the bottom dial, and successfully moved the lower four digits.

 “I think something’s happening,” Lance said, suddenly excited.
 Whatever the machine was, he had never seen anything like it, and he wanted to know what it did even if it was no more than a toy.